WreckingBANG/TeamStatus/README.md

 ![banner](https://user-images.githubusercontent.com/86848811/193427448-98769ff9-e614-4c16-aa87-650ec4309737.png)

-APP IS COMING SOON
+Release IS COMING SOON

 A simple and lightweight Android App for monitoring where your coworkors are at the moment.

-THE APP IS A BETA
+THE APP IS A ALPHA-Version

 The Idea: